microsoft/vscode-webview-ui-toolkit/README.md

 ## Introduction

-The VS Code Webview UI Toolkit is a component library made for building webview-based extension UIs in VS Code that match the native look and behavior of VS Code itself.
+The Webview UI Toolkit for VS Code is a component library made for building webview-based extension UIs in VS Code that match the native look and behavior of VS Code itself.
 Features of the library include:

 -   **Implements The VS Code Design Language:** All components implement the VS Code design language, enabling developers to create extensions that have a consistent look and feel with the rest of VS Code.
 -   **Theming As A First Class Citizen:** All components were designed with theming in mind and the toolkit ships with utilities that automatically consume and apply VS Code color theme changes.